 Day Surgery Quality – Benchmarked

 MDPC is involved in a Day Surgery specific national benchmarking group.

 MDPC contributes to a formal process of review comparing the results of a range of clinical and operational activities with other like facilities.
 The aim of the benchmarking group is to compare selected outcome data, monitor trends and identify opportunities for improvements to develop policies and procedures based on evidence and best practice.

-Across all areas of data collection including Clinical Indicators, operational audits, clinical process reviews, documentation and consumer involvement the results for year 2012-2014 are above benchmark standards.
+Across all areas of data collection including Clinical Indicators, operational audits, clinical process reviews, documentation and consumer involvement the results for current year are above benchmark standards.

 These results are reported for review to the Medical Advisory Committee and Board of Directors on a regular basis.

 MDPC is committed to providing an effective, well trained and up to date workforce.
 All training is supported by policies and procedures that are updated on a regular basis reflecting a best practice approach to care delivery.
 Additionally a strict process for checking credentials, registration and scope of practice for all clinical staff and accredited medical practitioners is practiced and audited.